To the Members of Satin Creditcare Network Limited

-4. Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the standalone financial statements of the current period.These matters were addressed in the context of our audit of the standalone financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
+5) Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Standalone Financial Statements of the current period.These matters were addressed in the context of our audit of the financial statements as awhole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.

 |Key audit matter ||How our audit addressed the key audit matter |

 |Expected Credit Losses on loans || |

 |[Refer Note 3(j) for the accounting policy and Note 42 for the related disclosures] || |

 |As at 31 March 2020 the Company has financial assets (loans) amounting to Rs.
 470939.10 lakhs including loans which are carried at fair value through other comprehensive income amounting to Rs.
 420819.04 lakhs.
 As per Ind AS 109- Financial Instruments the Company is required to recognize allowance for expected credit losses on financial assets.
 The expected credit loss is calculated using the percentage of probability of default (PD) loss given default (LGD) and exposure at default (EAD) for each of the stages of loan portfolio. ||Our audit focused on assessing the appropriateness of management's judgment and estimates used in the impairment analysis through the following procedures but were not limited to the following procedures: |